adroignacio/adroignacio/README.md

 Hi, I’m @adroignacio, but my real name is Alejandro👋

-I’m currently learning Java beacause I'm studying a DevOps diplomature.
+I’m Telecommunication Engineer and I have a diplomature called Lean-Agile Business Developer.
+Actually I'm cursing a DevOps diplomature.

-I like the front-end approach, but I'm a junior in therms of HTML, CSS and Javascript.
+I like the front-end approach, but I'm a junior programming.